UPDATED 2024-06-18:

 It’s $200!
 Do I really need that?

 That’s a valid point.
-Maybe you only need it for HF, possibly up to 6m or 2m.
+Maybe you only need a VNA for HF, possibly up to 6m or 2m.
 Maybe your eyes are way better than mine, or you intend to use it connected to a computer running NanoVNA Saver or NanoVNA-QT or some other PC software.

 Then an inexpensive VNA will probably be ok.
 If you’re buying a VNA to use with the CMCC Test Rig, the Test Rig is only intended for HF use so you can use an inexpensive VNA with it I successfully used my inexpensive NanoVNAs on HF for several years.
 So, there’s a good argument to be made here.
 I only needed to upgrade when I started working on a GPS antenna/LNA design at 1.575GHz.